I have had pets all my life, and proper pet care is super important to me.

-Intermediate Level Freshwater Fish
+Intermediate Freshwater Fish

-If you have been keeping aquariums for a couple years, you may want to move up to more intermediate level freshwater fish.
+If you have been keeping aquariums for a couple of years, you may want to move up to more intermediate-level freshwater fish.
 Intermediate fish require more specialized care than our beginner fish friends.
 However, some of the intermediate fish listed are the most colorful and unique fish out there.

 Cichlids, whether African or South American, are widely considered one of the most beautiful freshwater fish for aquariums.
 This is because they come in a wide variety of bright colors and patterns.
 However, cichlids usually do best in a species aquarium, where they live with only other cichlids.
-Cichlids may also even fight with each other, which is why it is best to avoid getting similar looking cichlids for your tank.
+Cichlids may even fight with each other, which is why it is best to avoid getting similar-looking cichlids for your tank.

 Cichlids need some specialized care as well.
-They prefer a higher PH than most other fish.
+They prefer a higher pH than most other fish.
 They can also get big depending on what kind you get, so you will need to have a large aquarium to house a sufficient group of cichlids.
 50 to 75 gallons is a good minimum.

 Another important thing about plecos is that they are not small fish.
 Plecos can get to over 12” long.
-Beginners will often get them for a 10 or 20 gallon tank, but the pleco will quickly outgrow this.
+Beginners will often get them for a 10 or 20-gallon tank, but the pleco will quickly outgrow this.
 A tank of 100 gallons is really necessary to handle their size and bioload.
 50 gallons may be acceptable for the smaller pleco varieties.

 Mollies are live-bearers, so if you have a group of mollies, you’ll likely end up with babies.
 If you don’t want to deal with fry, the fish will usually eat them if they are hungry.
 You can also get a fish for the tank that will be likely to eat fry.
 Of course, you can also try to raise the babies if you have enough room for more mollies!

-Gouramis are another fish that is well suited for a community aquarium.
+Gouramis are another fish that is well-suited for a community aquarium.
 They are bigger fish that are very peaceful to most other fish.
 However, they can be aggressive to similar species, such as angelfish, betta fish, and other gouramis.
 This is why it can be best to have one gourami as the centerpiece of a community aquarium.

 Gouramis are like betta fish; they breathe water from the surface.
-Gourami fish come in some very cool colors and patterns, and can make a striking addition to any aquarium.
+Gourami fish come in some very cool colors and patterns, and they can make a striking addition to any aquarium.
 Remember that gourami fish can get up to several inches, so an aquarium of at least 20 to 30 gallons is best for one fish.